Haavara Agreement: Hanotea company

-Hanotea (הַנּוֹטֵעַ 'the Planter') was a citrus planting company based in Netanya and established in 1929 by long-established Jewish settlers in Palestine involved in the Benei Binyamin movement.
+Hanotea (הַנּוֹטֵעַ 'the Planter') was a citrus planting company based in Netanya and established in 1929 by second-generation Jewish farmers in Palestine involved in the Benei Binyamin movement.
 In an arrangement with the Reich Economics Ministry, the blocked German bank accounts of prospective immigrants would be unblocked and funds from them used by Hanotea to buy agricultural German goods; these goods, along with the immigrants, would then go to Palestine, and the immigrants would be granted a house or citrus plantation by the company of the same value.
 Hanotea's director, Sam Cohen, represented the company in direct negotiation with the Reich Economics Ministry beginning in March 1933.
 In May 1933 Hanotea applied for permission to transfer capital from Germany to Palestine.
 This pilot arrangement appeared to be operating successfully, and so paved the way for the later Haavara Agreement.